platformsh/platformsh-docs/sites/platform/src/tutorials/dependency-updates.md

 ---
-title: Automatically update your application dependencies
+title: Automate your code updates
-sidebarTitle: Update application dependencies
+keywords:
+  - "Automated code updates"
+  - "source operations"
 description: Learn how to automate your dependency updates through a source operation.
 weight: 1
 tier: